Adibla/ares/README.md

 - **created_at**(date) - Migration's creation timestamp (automatically generated)

 ### TEST
-You can run unit test (using jest) with
+Unit tests can be run using Jest
 ````sh
 npm run test
 ````